luizomf/dockeryt/SERVER_CONFIG.md

 # Let's add all the users to the "project" group
-sudo usermod -aG project github sudo usermod -aG project YOUR_USER
+sudo usermod -aG project github sudo usermod -aG project $USER # your user

 # If you want to test the GitHub user
 sudo passwd github # set its password